tom-nightingale/-old-league/src/pages/index.md

 intro:
   description: >-
     We're a group of experienced, multi-disciplined digital experts who strive to go above and beyond for our clients.

-    We believe that honesty, transparency and creativity pave the way for long standing clients who achieve their digital goals.
+    A wealth of experience has tought us that honesty, transparency and creativity pave the way for long standing clients that achieve their digital goals.

+    Whether you're a small business looking to launch a digital presence, or a well established organisation looking to refresh and renovate your existing assets, we can help.

+    Our staff have worked in the digital industry for over 10 years, with experience in [web design](/services/web-design), [search engine
+    optimisation](/services/seo) and [paid marketing.](/services/paid-marketing)
   heading: Who we are.
   subheading: Intro Subheading
 services: